ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.

+It is expected that users will tabulate 1 to 4 variables for a particular geography level - for example, tabulate age by sex at local authority level.

 # User Notes

 ## Finding and Installing the method